M07amedRamadan/release/devops-scripts/onprem-scripts/automatic-onprem-katech-update/README.md

     crontab -e
     ```

 2. Add a new cron job to execute the script at your desired schedule.
-For example, to run the script every day at 2 AM, add:
+For example, to run the script at 2 AM at sunday and wensday, add:
     ```bash
     0 2 * * 0 /path/to/your/update-version-katech.sh.x /path/to/your/executablefile
     0 2 * * 3 /path/to/your/update-version-katech.sh.x /path/to/your/executablefile